The process of performing an appraisal deals with an evaluation which leads to an opinion of value.

 The answer to this is different depending upon the location of the home.
 Different markets value amenities differently.
 Adding a central air conditioner in Houston, Texas may add significant value, while putting one in a home located in Buffalo, New York might not have much impact.

 As a rule, the most value returned from renovating a home comes in the kitchen.
 According to one national survey, kitchen remodels returned an average of 88% of the investment.
 In other words, a $10,000 kitchen remodeling project would add approximately $8,800 to the value of the home.
 Bathrooms were second, returning 85%.

-Anglum Appraisal is always eager to elaborate on any inquiries you might have about appraisals or real estate in Stone County.
+Anglum Appraisal is more than happy to talk to you about any concerns you might have about appraisals or real estate in Branson West and Stone County.

 Don't hesitate to contact us today.